binocarlos/cluster-advisor/README.md

 Each array entry is an object with the following properties:

  * backend - the backend address used
+ * cores - the number of cores the host has
- * host - cadvisor host information
+ * memorytotal - the total memory capacity of the host
  * containers - the number of containers running on the host
  * memoryused - the total amount of memory used by containers
  * rx_bytes - the total number of bytes received by containers